Spicy Pumpkin Carrot Soup

 • Salt & pepper

-How to make it
+How to make pumpkin carrot soup

-• Saute’ onion in olive oil for 5 minutes
+• Saute onion in olive oil for 5 minutes.

 Top view of a white pot with diced onions, spices , pumpkin and carrots.

-• Turn off the heat, adjust the seasoning, blend (I use this high-speed blender, but a good hand blender will do just fine!).
+• Turn off the heat, adjust the seasoning, and blend (I use this high-speed blender, but a good hand blender will do just fine!).

 • Serve with crusty bread or croutons and garnish with chili flakes and seeds.
 Easy peasy!